ResponsiveImagesCG/newsletters/RICG-newsletter-2015-02-09.md

 - 43% of you want fortnightly newsletters (a.k.a. the status quo)
 - 14% of you want weekly newsletters

-Given that this leans slightly towards MOAR NEWSLETTERS, we’ll change nothing, and continue to send one of these things to you every couple of weeks.
+Given that this leans slightly towards MOAR NEWSLETTERS, we’ll change nothing, and continue to send one of these things to you every two weeks.

 ## Grab bag